GeneralBots/botbook/src/01-introduction/first-conversation.md

 # First Conversation

-After BotServer starts, you can immediately start chatting with your bot.
+After botserver starts, you can immediately start chatting with your bot.
 No programming required!

 ## Just Start Talking